Inferring Scientific Cross-Document Coreference and Hierarchy with Definition-Augmented Relational Reasoning

 \paragraph{\texttt{GPT-4o} definitions} As an additional baseline and ablation, we use the powerful and more costly \texttt{GPT-4o} to generate definitions by providing the model with the mention and its surrounding context but no additional retrieval, using only the model's vast knowledge embedded in its parameter space \cite{Ye2023ACC,Bubeck2023SparksOA}.
-We find that after training \textsc{Mistral-7B} on these definitions, a big gap in performance emerged in favor of retrieval-based definitions in terms of hierarchy predictions (§ Table \ref{tab:defablation_hard_10}), along with a smaller but noticeable advantage in coreference scores, too (§ Table \ref{tab:co-ref_hard_10}).
-Upon reviewing the generated definitions, we observed that \texttt{GPT-4o} often generated definitions that were more generic and tended to be more fixated on irrelevant context details, while retrieval-based definitions naturally assisted the definition generation to be both more detailed and specific while zooming out and abstracting-away irrelevant context (Table \ref{tab:example_retrieval_definitions}; §\ref{sec:qual} for more analysis).
+We find that after training \textsc{Mistral-7B} on these definitions, a big gap in performance emerged in favor of retrieval-based definitions in terms of hierarchy predictions (Table \ref{tab:defablation_hard_10}), along with a smaller but noticeable advantage in coreference scores, too (Table \ref{tab:co-ref_hard_10}).
+Upon reviewing the generated definitions, we observed that \texttt{GPT-4o} often generated definitions that were more generic and tended to be more fixated on irrelevant context details, while retrieval-based definitions naturally assisted the definition generation to be both more detailed and specific while zooming out and abstracting-away irrelevant context.
+For example, in Table \ref{tab:example_retrieval_definitions}, the GPT-4o definition of ``representation learning'' is too focused on a specific application involving embodied agents and cognitive phenomena, while the singleton definition abstracts away from these details and instead highlights the broader machine learning context, the kind of generalization needed to resolve this hierarchical relationship (Table \ref{tab:example_retrieval_definitions} in the Appendix; §\ref{sec:qual} for more analysis).